 Kip Fulbeck is a pioneering artist, spoken word performer, and filmmaker.
-He has been featured on CNN, MTV, The TODAY Show, and PBS, and has performed and exhibited in over twenty countries and throughout the U.S.
+He has been featured on CNN, MTV, PBS, The TODAY Show, and Voice of America, and has performed and exhibited in over twenty countries and throughout the U.S.

 He is the author of several books including Mixed: Portraits of Multiracial Kids; Part Asian, 100% Hapa; and Permanence: Tattoo Portraits, as well as the director of a dozen short films including Banana Split and Lilo & Me